Johnstown Flood: South Fork Dam and Lake Conemaugh

-High above the city, the Commonwealth of Pennsylvania built the South Fork Dam between 1838 and 1853 as part of a cross-state canal system, the Main Line of Public Works.
+High above the city, the Commonwealth of Pennsylvania built the earthenwork South Fork Dam between 1838 and 1853 as part of a cross-state canal system, the Main Line of Public Works.
 Johnstown was the eastern terminus of the Western Division Canal, supplied with water by Lake Conemaugh, the reservoir behind the dam.

 As railroads superseded canal barge transport, the Commonwealth abandoned the canal and sold it to the Pennsylvania Railroad.
 The dam and lake were part of the purchase, and the railroad sold them to private interests.

-Henry Clay Frick led a group of Pittsburgh speculators, including Benjamin Ruff, to purchase the abandoned reservoir, modify it, and convert it into a private resort lake at a property for their wealthy associates.
+Henry Clay Frick led a group of Pittsburgh speculators, including Benjamin Ruff, to purchase the abandoned reservoir, modify it, and convert it into a private resort lake as a property for their wealthy associates.
 Many were connected through business and social links to Carnegie Steel.

 Development included lowering the dam to make its top wide enough to hold a road for a carriageway and putting a fish screen in the spillway.
 Workers lowered the dam, which had been 72 ft high, by 3 ft.
 These alterations are thought to have increased the vulnerability of the dam.
 Moreover, a system of relief pipes and valves, a feature of the original dam which had previously been sold off for scrap, was not replaced.
 The club had no way of lowering the water level in the lake in case of an emergency.

 The Pittsburgh speculators built cottages and a clubhouse to create the South Fork Fishing and Hunting Club, an exclusive and private mountain retreat.
 Membership grew to include more than fifty wealthy steel, coal, and railroad industrialists.

 Lake Conemaugh at the club's site was 450 ft in elevation above Johnstown.
 The lake was about 2 mi long, about 1 mi wide, and 60 ft deep near the dam.
 The dam was 69 ft high and 931 ft long.